-Seneffe park is accessible from 8 am to 6 pm, depending on the instructions given by the authorities.
+Seneffe park is accessible from 8 am to 6 pm

 Designed for walks and entertainment, the Domaine du Château de Seneffe park is also an outdoor exhibition venue, an event space where visitors are seduced by the beauty of the site and the magic of the events taking place there. every spring and summer.

 Artists of ephemeral international renown of space for exhibitors of their works each year.
 Each time, a new theme and new encounters between artists and the public.

 Restored in the spirit of the first occupants, the Domain Park Castle Seneffe stretches over an area of 22 ha.
 The original, regular lines are enhanced by a plantation scenery that evokes the soul of yesteryear, but whose harmonization takes into account the lessons of the past.
 At the back of the castle, the large ornamental lake with two arms, is punctuated by a jet of water 15 meters high.
 Between the castle and the large ornamental lake, cradle lime trees extend the galleries located in the main courtyard.
 At the back of the Theater, there is a more "wild" area with various species.
 The pond has regained its original appearance and is extended by a drop shape.
 A small bridge spans the pond to reach the romantic island.